SPC Financial Inc. Sells 1,330 Shares of Encompass Health Co. (NYSE:EHC)

 SPC Financial Inc. cut its holdings in Encompass Health Co.
 (NYSE:EHC – Free Report) by 2.8% during the second quarter, HoldingsChannel reports.
 The firm owned 46,057 shares of the company’s stock after selling 1,330 shares during the period.
 SPC Financial Inc.’s holdings in Encompass Health were worth $3,119,000 as of its most recent filing with the SEC.

 Other institutional investors have also made changes to their positions in the company.
 Worth Asset Management LLC acquired a new position in Encompass Health in the 1st quarter valued at approximately $35,000.
-Benjamin Edwards Inc. raised its holdings in Encompass Health by 142.6% in the 1st quarter.
-Benjamin Edwards Inc. now owns 575 shares of the company’s stock valued at $31,000 after acquiring an additional 338 shares in the last quarter.
+Benjamin Edwards Inc. grew its stake in shares of Encompass Health by 142.6% in the 1st quarter.
+Benjamin Edwards Inc. now owns 575 shares of the company’s stock valued at $31,000 after purchasing an additional 338 shares during the period.
 Signaturefd LLC grew its stake in shares of Encompass Health by 38.2% in the 1st quarter.
 Signaturefd LLC now owns 658 shares of the company’s stock valued at $36,000 after purchasing an additional 182 shares during the period.
 Belpointe Asset Management LLC grew its stake in shares of Encompass Health by 88.2% in the 1st quarter.
 Belpointe Asset Management LLC now owns 781 shares of the company’s stock valued at $42,000 after purchasing an additional 366 shares during the period.
 Finally, Quarry LP bought a new stake in shares of Encompass Health in the 1st quarter valued at approximately $42,000.
 92.66% of the stock is currently owned by institutional investors.

 Analyst Upgrades and Downgrades

 Several equities research analysts have recently weighed in on the company.
-Raymond James upped their price objective on Encompass Health from $80.00 to $85.00 and gave the company a “strong-buy” rating in a research note on Thursday, August 3rd.
-Mizuho upped their price objective on Encompass Health from $74.00 to $77.00 and gave the company a “buy” rating in a research note on Thursday, August 3rd.
-Credit Suisse Group upped their price objective on Encompass Health from $76.00 to $80.00 and gave the company an “outperform” rating in a research note on Friday, August 4th.
 Truist Financial upped their price objective on Encompass Health from $75.00 to $82.00 and gave the company a “buy” rating in a research note on Thursday, August 3rd.
-Finally, StockNews.com started coverage on Encompass Health in a research note on Thursday, October 5th.
+StockNews.com assumed coverage on Encompass Health in a research note on Thursday, October 5th.
 They issued a “buy” rating on the stock.
+Credit Suisse Group upped their price objective on Encompass Health from $76.00 to $80.00 and gave the company an “outperform” rating in a research note on Friday, August 4th.
+Barclays increased their price target on Encompass Health from $61.00 to $71.00 and gave the stock an “equal weight” rating in a research report on Thursday, August 3rd.
+Finally, Raymond James increased their price target on Encompass Health from $80.00 to $85.00 and gave the stock a “strong-buy” rating in a research report on Thursday, August 3rd.
 One equities research analyst has rated the stock with a hold rating, six have issued a buy rating and one has assigned a strong buy rating to the stock.
 According to data from MarketBeat, Encompass Health presently has an average rating of “Buy” and a consensus target price of $77.60.

 Encompass Health Stock Down 0.6 %